frontenddogma/css-optimization-basics/manuscript/operation.md

 > In computer science, separation of concerns (SoC) is a design principle for separating a computer program into distinct sections such that each section addresses a separate concern.
 A concern is a set of information that affects the code of a computer program.
 A concern can be as general as “the details of the hardware for an application,” or as specific as “the name of which class to instantiate.”
 A program that embodies SoC well is called a modular program.
 Modularity, and hence separation of concerns, is achieved by encapsulating information inside a section of code that has a well-defined interface.

-The first and most important thing to connect with separation of concerns is to strictly separate structure (HTML), presentation (CSS), and behavior (JavaScript or, more generally speaking, ECMAScript).
+The first and most important part of separation of concerns is to strictly separate structure (HTML), presentation (CSS), and behavior (JavaScript or, more generally speaking, ECMAScript).

-On a macro level, separation of concerns makes sure that we develop using the appropriate technology (in the 90’s and 2000’s we’ve seen what solving design issues in HTML leads to) and know where to look when there are issues (we don’t want to address document-structural issues in JavaScript).
+On a macro level, separation of concerns ensures that we develop using the appropriate technology (in the 90’s and 2000’s we’ve seen what solving design issues in HTML leads to) and know where to look when there are issues (we don’t want to address document-structural issues in JavaScript).

 For CSS that means to look beyond, to make sure to collect everything that’s related to the appearance of our site or app and have that in our style sheets.
 In a way separation of concerns is the basis for all optimization, because only that way do we know that our CSS is actually handled in style sheets (and not, as it happens, in HTML templates or JavaScript files).